Why Should I Use an Activity Feed in Project Management Software?

-Plus, since every change is consolidated and stored in one location, the activity feed is the fastest way for you to find out about the latest project updates.
-Within the feed, you can quickly view which tasks were progressed as well as recent comments made or edited.
-This visibility enables you to stay up to date on what’s going on without needing to email stakeholders or rely on status meetings.
+Since every change is consolidated and stored in one location, the activity feed is the fastest way to find out about the latest project updates.
+Within the feed, you can quickly view which tasks were progressed and recent comments made or edited.
+This visibility enables you to stay up-to-date on what’s going on without needing to email stakeholders or rely on status meetings.

 While the activity feed is a valuable tool for tracking and auditing historical changes to the project, it can also be used as a robust collaboration tool.

-Since the activity feed enables you to keep up to date with the project progress, it can act as a convenient platform for actively discussing tasks and issues in real time.
+Since the activity feed enables you to keep up-to-date with the project progress, it can be a convenient platform for actively discussing tasks and issues in real-time.